Kristinaldridge/SBA316_DOM/README.md

 ## Project Status
   - The status is ongoing.
 Time expired for adding enhanced styling features, debugging parameters, and functionality.
-In the future, the functionality of the text comments needs further revision to include iterating through each input field and updating according to new inputs.
+In the future, I would add functionality to the clone to make it more user friendly and useabiity.
+Also, I would add more CSS styling for a more attracive web layout.